ZennerIoT/ex_audit/README.md

  * Creates +- diffs of the casted structs.
 Custom types are automatically supported.
  * Ships with functions to review the history of a struct and roll back changes
  * Allows custom ID types and custom fields in the version schema
+ * Tracks associated entities when they're created, updated or deleted in a single Repo call
+ * Recursively tracks cascading deletions

 ## Usage